isomerpages/moe-peicaisec/_student-development/Aesthetics.md

 	<li>Provide diverse Arts experiences</li>
 	<li>Develop students’ social and emotional competencies through the practice of the Arts</li>
 	<li>Ignite creativity and pursuit for excellence</li></ul>
+	<p></p><p align="justify">Aesthetics curriculum in Peicai provides students with the opportunities to explore various Art forms – visual, performative, and musical to communicate their thoughts and ideas.
+Students are exposed to a range of learning experiences.
+We strive to spark curiosity and creativity in students, developing and enhancing their artistic skills through our diverse Arts programmes.
+Students cultivate artistic discipline which strengthens their character and holistic development.</p>